 Alton Towers has a long history and it obviously wasn’t always a theme park.
 The towers themselves were a residence long before tourists were allowed in.
-It was the Talbot family who would eventually turn the grounds into a resort for the public, so let’s begin the history lesson with this family.
+It was the Talbot family who eventually turned the grounds into a resort for the public, so let’s begin the history lesson with this family.

 The Talbots Of Alton Towers